-In 2022, online holiday shopping sales grew nearly 10% over the previous year, totaling more than $261 billion.
+In 2023, U.S. online holiday shopping sales grew nearly another 4% over 2022, totaling a record high of $964 billion.
 For online retailers, all that online shopping means a surge in traffic.

-The process of fortifying your ecommerce site for holiday shopping might include ensuring your checkout flow is working smoothly, testing site performance, and ensuring you have a back-up plan for items that are out of stock.
+Fortifying your e-commerce site for holiday shopping might include ensuring your checkout flow is working smoothly, testing site performance, and having a backup plan for out-of-stock items.

-At many retail organizations, holiday prep might also entail deciding whether or not to launch a code freeze ahead of higher traffic—a decision that’s becoming more and more contentious.
+At many retail organizations, holiday planning might also entail deciding whether or not to launch a code freeze period ahead of higher traffic—a decision that's becoming increasingly contentious.

 In previous years, code freezes during the holiday season were standard practice for many ecommerce teams.
 However, with more widespread adoption of Agile methodologies and evolving QA processes, some organizations now see code freezes as antiquated and unnecessary.